Justin Cochrane: International career

 Cochrane played for Antigua and Barbuda in non-FIFA regulated friendlies in June 2008, scoring a goal.
 He made his debut against Saint Kitts and Nevis in a friendly before playing both legs of Antigua's World Cup qualifiers against Cuba.
 Cochrane also turned out for Antigua and Barbuda during Second Round of the Caribbean Championships that year.

 Coaching career

-Cochrane was a youth team coach at Tottenham Hotspur football club and, on 29 August 2019, was announced as the new head coach of England U16s having stepped up from the U15s age group.
-On 24 September 2020, Cochrane was appointed England U17s head coach as well as lead for the Youth Development Phase (U15/U16/U17).
-Concurrent with his FA role, Cochrane was seconded to AFC Wimbledon as a temporary coach in early 2021.
+Cochrane was a youth team coach at Tottenham Hotspur football club and, on 29 August 2019, was announced as the new head coach of England U16 having stepped up from the U15 age group.
+On 24 September 2020, Cochrane was appointed England U17 head coach as well as lead for the Youth Development Phase.
+Concurrent with his FA role, Cochrane was a temporary assistant coach at AFC Wimbledon in early 2020.

 On 8 June 2021, Cochrane was appointed as head of player development and coaching at Manchester United's Academy.
 In June 2022, he moved on to the role of Head of Coaching at Brentford.

+On 26 February 2025, it was announced that Cochrane had joined Thomas Tuchel's coaching staff with England alongside his role with Brentford.

+On 12 June 2025, it was announced that Cochrane had joined Tottenham Hotspur as first team assistant coach, following the appointment of head coach Thomas Frank.